 tcpdump files, so you can capture traffic on one host on the command line and open the file for analysis in Wireshark on your computer for an analysis.
 Another feature of wireshark is that it knows a lot of common application protocols (e.g., HTTP and FTP).
 Thus you can see what’s going on above layer 4 and get insight into the payloads that are sent using TCP.

-Following is an overview that shows which OSI layers the above mentioned tools cover and on which OSI layer the above mentioned network errors occur.
+Following is an overview that shows which OSI layers the tools mentioned above cover and on which OSI layer the above-mentioned network errors occur.

 Now you know how and where to find information about network errors.
 But what can you learn from this information?
 For starters, you can learn what type of errors you’re dealing with, which will guide your further investigation.
 Though do you really need to investigate anything at all?
 After all, investigating each retransmitted or dropped packet is pointless—the network protocol stack has self-healing powers and some of the alleged errors are simply part of the game.